rust-lang/rls/README.md

 ### Step 2: Switch to nightly

-Switch to the nightly compiler:
+Updated the nightly compiler.
+You don't have to use it as your default compiler, but it needs to be on your system:

 ```
-rustup default nightly
 rustup update nightly
 ```